The Vertical Trek – Roundtop Mountain Resort

 After the first zip line, there was a series of elements on the side of a cliff including swinging bridges, a cable with ”vines” to hold onto and a really cool Tarzan swing (yes they encourage a good yell from everyone).
 This area really feels wild and it is hard to believe that you are at a ski resort.
 Then came my favorite part – a long zip line that leaves from the cliff face.
 It’s really a thrill to run off the edge and fly through the trees over 40′ up.
 That zip line ends at a very high platform connected by a swinging bridge to another zip line.
 After that, the course settles into a series of fairly long zip lines, a couple of short sections of boulder hopping and another interesting feature or two.

 Roundtop Mountain Resort also offers a number of other summer activities.
 If you like weird sports, try the OGO Balls – 11 foot inflatable balls that you crawl inside and then roll down the snow tubing runs.
 They also have some great family activities clustered around the base area and offer the ability to add unlimited use of those activities for only $20.00 with your paid Trek.
+Every year they add another feature and it has grown into a nice attraction, especially for kids.
 I suggest reserving an early Trek (10 am or 11 am) and then enjoy the other activities after your Trek.
 The OGO Ball alone is worth the extra Jackson.
-They also added a sluice system where you can purchase bags of mining rough and find fossils or gem stones.
+They also have a sluice system where you can purchase bags of mining rough and find fossils or gem stones.
 This was clearly designed for kids but I get the impression that the adults were enjoying it more than they might admit.
 Every bag is guaranteed to contain roughly the same amount of stuff avoiding disappointment for multi-kid families.

 There is a small bar on their lodge deck and the food court serves a small but varied menu that is very reasonably priced for what you get.
 Plus, the view from the huge deck is nice so it is a really nice place to hang out for a while.
 It was a great way to wrap up the day.